FPAR 2.0 Frequently Asked Questions

 OPA has not determined a final date for accepting the transition values.

 OPA is initiating the transition to additional codes in order to keep FPAR 2.0 aligned with industry standards for health data exchange.
-We expect data standards to continue to evolve and encourage grantees to migrate to updated codes when feasible.
-Grantees can continue to submit previously released valid values until further notice.
+We expect data standards to continue to evolve and encourage grant recipients to migrate to updated codes when feasible.
+Grant recipients can continue to submit previously released valid values until further notice.
 These new options can be used in place of, or in conjunction with, previously released codes.

-Grantees can submit any valid value (new codes and previously published codes) contained in the 2024 valid values file for the 2024 FPAR (submitted in 2025).
+Grant recipients can submit any valid value (new codes and previously published codes) contained in the 2025 Valid Values file for the 2025 FPAR (data submitted in 2026).

 back to top